Chesapeake Watershed Initiative

 Franklin & Marshall College

-Funded by grants from the Richard King Mellon Foundation and the Steinman Foundation, the interdisciplinary Chesapeake Watershed Initiative (CWI) studies the legacy of human impacts on floodplains within the Chesapeake Watershed and applies its findings through targeted action focused in Lancaster County, PA.
+Funded by grants from the Richard King Mellon Foundation and The Steinman Foundation, the interdisciplinary Chesapeake Watershed Initiative (CWI) studies the legacy of human impacts on floodplains within the Chesapeake Watershed and applies its findings through targeted action focused in Lancaster County, PA.
 The CWI, housed at local Franklin & Marshall College, aims to understand the effects of colonial settlement, dam construction, dam removal, and restoration.
 The Initiative interacts with a wide variety of disciplines including history, hydrology, earth science, communications, politics, and economics to understand the complex relationship between our society and the Chesapeake Watershed.
-The CWI carries out its mission through a three-fold approach of science, education, and action.
+The CWI carries out its mission through a three-fold approach of research, education, and action.

 New publication: Peck et al.